the Police Structured Interview

 Next go to the agency website.
 Scour the website.
 Go into every nook and cranny to unfold the department's mission statement, the chief's vision, community law enforcement policy, crime analysis, criminal investigations, traffic enforcement, dispatch center and traffic safety program, to name a few.

 Talk to department members.
 Pick their brain.
-What's a typical day, swing, and graveyard shift like?
-What types of calls for service do they encounter most frequently?
+What's a typical day, swing and graveyard shift like?
+What types of calls do they encounter most frequently?
 Is the city mostly residential?
-Are there many businesses, or a combination of both?
+Are there many businesses?
 How many 'hot spots' such as 7-11's, banks and schools are there?
 What is the diversity of the department?
-Knowing these things, even some, will give you points of reference when answering oral board questions.
+Knowing some of these things will give you valuable points of reference when answering oral board questions.

 Do a Ride Along